 *French-style dictation is a modified dictation practice that isolates individual words for spelling in context (full explanation in the Guidelines for the Quiver).

 The Quiver appears in our Jot it Down!
 Bundle and in our Two Product Package: The Writer's Jungle + A Quiver of Arrows.

 Age: 1-2 grades; kids who are reading readers, needing easier copywork passages.

 Format: Each issue is an individual PDF file.
 The set of ten are delivered via email in a Zip File.
 Open the zip file by clicking on it, and then download each individual PDF to your computer or tablet/iPad.
 Permission to print is included.

 Download a sample issue (Charlotte's Web, E.B.
-White) by clicking on the link.
+White).